 - Maryland Occupational and Professional Licensing

-- Frederick County Department of Permits and Inspections
+- Frederick County Division of Planning and Permitting

 - Frederick County Courthouse Clerk of the Circuit Court – traders licenses

 - Comptroller of Maryland

 Frederick County Road Map for Business – 10 Steps to Success

 The Road Map was created to provide general guidance in the start-up process and is not intended to be relied upon as legal or accounting advice.
 Download a Road Map For Business Brochure

 - Develop a Business Plan: If you don’t know where you’re going, how will you get there?
 The Business Plan is your single most important document.
 Spend the time to do it properly.
 Key components are: Executive Summary, Products & Services, The Market, The Competition, Operations, The Management Team, Personnel, Financial Data, Supporting Documentation and Future Plans.

 - Choose a Business Structure: Decide what form of business entity you want to establish and consider the financial implications of each.
 The four most common forms are: sole proprietorship, partnership, corporation and limited liability company.

 - Consider Financing Options: Research financing options and incentives to decide which is right for your business.